 Homemade Apple Pie FAQs and Pro-Tips

-- Select the right apple: while I often advise using what you have on hand, if you don’t have a flavorful or firm apple, your pie will be bland and soft.Â
+- Select the right kind of apple!
+While I often tell y’all to use what you have on hand, if you don’t have a flavorful or firm apple, your pie will be bland and soft.Â

-- Top to perfection: serve plain or top with whipped cream, cool whip, a slice of cheese, or caramel drizzle.
+- What’s the best way to serve a slice of apple pie?
+Serve it plain or top with whipped cream, cool whip, or caramel drizzle.
 Also, consider a scoop of vanilla, cinnamon, or butter pecan ice cream. Â

-Can I make this apple pie ahead of time?
+Can I make this homemade apple pie ahead of time?

 How to Store Leftover Apple Pie